Safe, Effective Pain Treatment

 Pain can be dull, sharp, throbbing, steady, intermittent, localized, general or any combination of these sensations.
 Pain can be caused by an ongoing condition which may affect the central nervous system and brain activity.
 Sometimes, pain is experienced in a body part located distant from the source of the pain.
 Pain usually goes away once the underlying condition resolves, but it can sometimes last for longer periods of time.

 The treatment of pain is as complicated as pain itself.
-Many people use over the counter medication such as Aspirin, ibuprofen or acetaminophen to relieve their pain (recent studies show these OTC medications may have unintended long-term side-effects).
+Many people use over the counter medication such as Aspirin, ibuprofen or acetaminophen to relieve their pain ( studies show these OTC medications can have unintended long-term negative side-effects).
 These single medications are not always effective, especially for longer lasting, more intense pain.

 Stronger prescription medications which act on the pain site itself, or on the nervous system's ability to sense pain, can be effective, but can have deleterious effects such as liver and kidney toxicity, negative psychological effects, and physiological and psychological addictive qualities, to mention a few.